flix-tech/prometheus-certificate-exporter/README.md

 optional arguments:
-  -h, --help            show this help message and exit --path PATH           Directory in which to look for certificates for
+  -h, --help            show this help message and exit --path PATH           Path in which to look for certificates.
+If it's a
-                        hostname matching
+                        directory will look for files inside it.
+If it's a file it will check it ignoring filename suffix matching and exclusion (files are not constrained by --certificate-suffix and --certificate-exclude-regex
+                        options)
   --certificate-suffix CERTIFICATE_SUFFIX
                         Suffix to match against, when looking for certificates --certificate-exclude-regex CERTIFICATE_EXCLUDE_REGEX